k78ma/quartz/content/ML/Variational Autoencoder.md

 $$
 This is unfortunately also intractable because we can't evaluate the evidence term $Pr(x|\phi)$ in the denominator.

 One solution is to make a **variational approximation**: we choose a simple parametric form for $q(z|\theta)$ and use this to approximate the true posterior $Pr(z|x, \phi)$.
 Here, we choose a multivariate normal distribution with mean $\mu$ and diagonal covariance $\Sigma$.
 This will not always match the posterior well, but will be better for some values of $\mu$ and $\Omega$ than others.
-During training, we will find the normal distribution that is "closest" to the true posterior.
-This corresponds to minimizing the KL divergence in the second form of ELBO (tightness).
+During training, we will find the normal distribution that is "closest" to the true posterior, which conceptually corresponds to minimizing the KL divergence in the second form of ELBO above.
+We cannot evaluate this posterior KL directly because the true posterior is intractable; instead, we maximize the algebraically equivalent reconstruction-minus-prior-KL form of ELBO (third form above) to train as we can use the known prior $Pr(z)$.

 ![[Variational Autoencoder-1786078054533.webp]]